To become more involved in any program or to take a class please contact us.

 Classes are provided by appointment with a licensed staff.
 The course contains four individual one-hour sessions.
 Each course is $120.
 Please contact the office or use the form to request an appointment.

 Individualized anger management training/classes are provided through structured, multiple sessions with licensed staff.

 Individualized parent education classes are provided through a series of structured one on one training and discussion sessions.

 Counseling for Kids and Parents

-Short-term, counseling services are provided for students and parents.
+Short-term, counseling services are provided for students and parents on a limited basis.